manuelbomi/Data-Engineering--Elasticsearch-Logstash-Kibana-Network-on-Linux-Installation-and-Operationalizing/README.md

 #### Navigate to the Elasticsearch directory, extract and install it
   - sudo dpkg -i elasticsearch-7.14.0-amd64.deb

 #### Open the Elasticsearch yaml file and allow it to be accessible from Localhost.
-Do this by removing the # from the #network.host line.
+Do this by removing the # from the <ins>#network.host</ins> line.
   - sudo nano /etc/elasticsearch/elasticsearch.yml

 #### Configure Elasticsearch security settings
-Also, on the yaml file, remove the # in the line that contains <ins>#xpack.security.enabled:true</ins> to enable basic security features for Elasticsearch
+Also, on the yaml file, remove the # in the line that contains <ins>#xpack.security.enabled:true</ins> to enable basic security features for Elasticsearch.

 #### Reboot your system.
 Alternatively, you can restart Elasticsearch for your configurations to take effect
   - sudo systemctl restart elasticsearch